ryanjjung/satisfactor-py/README.md

 A `ResourceNode` is a special `Component` with no inputs and one output.
 It's special because unlike other factory components, it doesn't process a recipe and can only be attached to a miner.
 This makes for slightly different logic than other components, so it gets its own base class.

+##### base.InfiniteSupplyNode

+Functionally, this is a `base.ResourceNode` (in the sense that it acts as a component which starts a factory's traversal).
+It supplies an infinite amount of any Item in the game.
+This is used as a stand-in for other factories which you might not want to fully model in this tool.
+It has one output, and when it's connected to a conveyance, outputs the resource as fast as that conveyance can take it.

 ##### base.Building

 `Building`s are the base class for most constructions in Satisfactory.
 A `Building` is any component which occupies physical space in the world and which processes a recipe of some kind.
 Even conveyor belts function as "buildings" in this context.